top of page

 AN evening with novelist richard bausch - Laguna Beach's Literary leader 2026

-This intimate reception will address "Why Storytelling Matters" with Richard Bausch and Marrie Stone.
+This intimate reception will address "Why Storytelling Matters" with a reading by Richard Bausch, followed by him in conversation with Marrie Stone.

 8:30 AM - 9:00 AM